SAP-samples/teched2023-IN264/exercises/ex2/README.md

 ### 6)	Configure Actions inputs to the data from equipment and training decisions

   a.
-Click on the Action Project and check the data under Input tab.
+Click on the Action Project, expand "context" and check the data under Input tab.
 Note that most of the fields are already mapped to the Process Inputs.
   <br>![](/exercises/ex2/images/NewAction01.jpg) <br>
   b.
 Now we will map the equipment data to the Actions project.
 For the Action, click on the Input tab , expand the "context", expand the Equipment list, click on input field in Equipments and select Equipment Determination - Equipments.
 Note that the Equipment list data is automatically getting populated with the data from the decision. <br>
   <br>![](/exercises/ex2/images/NewAction02.jpg) <br>